The best Greek food is feel-good food.

 Anyone for dessert?
 How about some siropiasta, or syrupy pastries, such as Greek baklava with honey and walnuts?

 A big table of many different dishes in a taverna, so you can try all.
-If you don't have a travel buddy, how about joining our group tour to the Greek islands, where you'll travel with other 30-45 year-old solo travelers?
+If you don't have a travel buddy, how about joining our group tour to the Greek islands, where you'll travel with other travellers in their 30s and 40s?
 We can hear your tummy rumbling already!
 Find out more about our tour of the Greek Islands here!